-eral services that our plan pays for What you must pay Physician/provider services, including doctor's office visits \$0 The plan will pay for the following services: Medically necessary health care or surgery services given in places such as: o physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your primary care provider or specialist, if your doctor orders it to see whether you need treatment Certain telehealth services, including those for: primary care, specialist and other health care professional services, and outpatient mental health specialty services, including psychiatric care.
-You have the option of getting these services through an in-person visit or by telehealth.
+eral ser vices that our plan pays for What you must pay Physician/provider services, including doctor's office visits The plan will pay for the following services: \$0 nedically necessary health care or surgery services given in places such as: C physician's office C certified ambulatory surgical center C hospital outpatient department • (consultation, diagnosis, and treatment by a specialist F basic hearing and balance exams given by your primary care provider or specialist, if your doctor prders them to find out whether you need treatment C Certain telehealth services, those for: primary care, specialist and other health care professional services, and outpatient mental health specialty services, including psychiatric care.
+(You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Contact your provider's office to see if they offer telehealth services and for information on how to access those services.
-Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis center, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke This benefit is continued on the next page eneral s ervices that our plan pays for What you must pay cian/provider services, including doctor's office (continued) rtual check-ins (for example, by phone or video chat) ith your doctor for 5- 10 minutes if: 0 you're not a new patient and 0 the check-in isn't related to an office visit in the past 7 days and 0 the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment valuation of video and/or images you sent to your doctor and oplanation and follow up by your doctor within 24 hours if: • yo ou're not a new patient, and e evaluation isn't related to an office visit in the past 7 days, e evaluation doesn't lead to an office visit within 24 hours or e soonest available appointment th onsultation your doctor has with other doctors by phone, e Internet, or electronic health record if you're not a new atient • Se econd opinion by another network provider before surgery • N on-routine dental care.
-Covered services are limited to: 0 surgery of the jaw or related structures, 0 setting fractures of the jaw or facial bones, 0 pulling teeth before radiation treatments of neoplastic cancer, or 0 services that would be covered when provided by a physician.
+C Contact your provider's office to see if they offer telehealth services and for information on how to access those services.
+This benefit is continued on the next page neral servic es that our plan pays for What you must pay Physician/p visits (cont provider services, including doctor's office inued) (ES hos health services for monthly end-stage renal disease RD) related visits for home dialysis members in a pital-based or critical access hospital-based renal ysis center, renal dialysis facility, or the member's ne health services to diagnose, evaluate, or treat ptoms of a stroke health services for members with a substance use rder or co-occurring mental health disorder health services for diagnosis, evaluation, and tment of mental health disorders if: (you have an in-person visit within 6 months prior to your first telehealth visit (you have an in-person visit every 12 months while receiving these telehealth services exceptions can be made to the above for certain circumstances health services for mental health visits provided by al Health Clinics and Federally Qualified Health ters This benefit is continued on the next page eral s ervices s that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) • l check-ins (for example, by phone or video chat) our doctor for 5-10 minutes if: 0 you're not a new patient and 0 the check-in isn't related to an office visit in the past 7 days and 0 the check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • doctor ation of video and/or images you send to your and interpretation and follow-up by your doctor 24 hours if: 0 you're not a new patient and 0 the evaluation isn't related to an office visit in the past 7 days and 0 the evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment • phone Itation your doctor has with other doctors by e, the Internet, or electronic health record if you're new patient • secon surger d opinion by another network provider before 'y • Non-ro to: outine dental care.
+Covered services are limited 0 surgery of the jaw or related structures, 0 setting fractures of the jaw or facial bones, 0 pulling teeth before radiation treatments of neoplastic cancer, or 0 services that would be covered when provided by a physician.